tainacan/tainacan-wiki/dev/internal-api.md

 ### Handling Item Metadata

-`Item Metada` is a special kind of entity, because it is not an actual entity itself.
+`Item Metadata` is a special kind of entity, because it is not an actual entity itself.
 Rather, it is the relationship between an Item and a Field.
 And this relationship has a value.

 So imagine a Collection of pens has a Metadata called "color".
 This means that an item of this collection will have a relationship with this metadatum, and this relation will have a value.
 "Red", for example.

 So the Item Metadata Entity constructor gets two entities: an item and a metadatum.
-Lets see an example, considering I alredy have a collection with metadata and an item.
+Let us see an example, considering I already have a collection with metadata and an item.

 ```php
 // Considering $item is an existing Item Entity an $metadatum an existing Field Entity